What is Ribbon in Excel?

 How to Use a Ribbon in Excel with Examples

-Below are some examples where you required customization of ribbon in excel.
+Below are some examples where you required customization of the ribbon.

 Someone asks you to record a macro or write a code in VBA.
 How will you do that?